SpicyMarinara/SpicyMarinara.github.io/README.md

     <div class="notification-box warning">
       <div class="notification-title">Warning</div>
-      <div class="notification-content">~~I noticed some underlying issues with GPT-5.
+      <div class="notification-content"><span class="strikethrough">I noticed some underlying issues with GPT-5.
 I'm barely able to control it; it feels like every time I get a generation, it's like a different model responding.
 Requires further testing.
 It may be awful, actually.
 It's just shit.
-Stick to ChatGPT-4o while you can.~~ They fixed GPT-5 at last, so I've added it to the ranking officially.</div>
+Stick to ChatGPT-4o while you can.</span> They fixed GPT-5 at last, so I've added it to the ranking officially.</div>
     </div>

     <h2>Model Providers</h2>